|

 Remove the tube sub-chassis.

 The 200-ohm non-inductive 25 watt resistor is fully across the neutralizing transformer, from the .01 uF capacitor to ground.
-This resistor is optional, and really just slightly increases drive power requirements to more closely match the AL811H to 100-watt radios.
+This resistor is less critical in the AL811H.
+It slightly increases drive power requirements to more closely match the AL811H to 100-watt radios.
+However, it also improves stability with some Chinese tubes.
+I strongly suggest using it.

 The 200 ohm resistor connects across the neutralization transformer winding feedpoint to ground in the AL811H.